 For a description of our legal proceedings see Note I to our unaudited condensed consolidated financial statements included in this Quarterly Report and Item 3.
 Legal Proceedings of our Annual Report on Form 10-K for the year ended December 31, 2022 (filed with the SEC on March 30, 2023).
-During the three months ended March 31, 2023, no material events occurred with respect to our legal proceedings.
+During the three months ended September 30, 2023, no material events occurred with respect to our legal proceedings, except with respect to our litigation with Netgear.
+On August 27, 2023, the Court granted Netgear's cross-motion for summary judgment and dismissed our claims against Netgear and also denied our motion for summary judgment on Netgear's counterclaim for breach of the license agreement.
+We have appealed the Court decision (see Note I[3] to our unaudited condensed consolidated financial statements).